kevin caceres md logo

 L

-Is Rhinoplasty Commonly Recommended alongside Septal Repair?
+Is Rhinoplasty Commonly Recommended alongside Repair?

 Yes, rhinoplasty is often recommended to accompany septal repair surgery.
 This is primarily to ensure minimal changes to the shape of the nose or to address any cosmetic concerns that the patient may have.
 Combining these procedures allows for comprehensive correction of both functional and aesthetic issues related to the nose.